By Lisa Provost

 However, Intrinsic factor concentrates prepared from the stomach of one animal species do not in all cases increase B12 absorption in other animal species or in humans.
 There are structural differences in the vitamin B12 intrinsic factors among species.
 Similarly, there are species differences for vitamin B12 transport proteins (Polak et al., 1979).

-Some risk factors for B12 deficiency are a weakened immune system and impaired white blood cells, gluten allergies and/or sensitivities, helicobacter pylori infection (a bacteria that can be common in IBD) Antacid, H2-blockers, anticoagulants and potassium supplements can impair the absorption of B12, broad spectrum use of antibiotics or anti-convulsants and parasites (specifically tapeworm).
+Some risk factors for B12 deficiency are a weakened immune system and impaired white blood cells, gluten allergies and/or sensitivities, helicobacter pylori infection (a bacteria that can be common in IBD) Antacid, H2-blockers (the over use of antacids can cause low B12 and low platelets), anticoagulants and potassium supplements can impair the absorption of B12, broad spectrum use of antibiotics or anti-convulsants and parasites (specifically tapeworm).
 Large parasites like the beef tapeworm compete for nutrients by robbing the body of micronutrients and vitamins.

 Regarding B12 injections for cats: there has been a lot of debate about cyanocobalamin vs methylcobalamin.
 This is understandable, it is a complicated subject.
 For humans, there is a lot of marketing promoting methylcobalamin as a superior supplement to cyano, given methyl is a bioactive form, and cyano is not.
 Yes, cyano is converted by the body into bioactive forms, and this is discussed in more detail, below.
 Methyl is used primarily in your liver, brain and nervous system and is needed for proper nervous system health.
 In people with liver disease, although high blood levels of vitamin B12 are common, it is not unusual to actually have a correspondingly low liver tissue concentration of vitamin B12 and its enzymes.
 With liver conditions, methyl B12 should be used because it helps the liver function much more efficiently.
 Methyl should be considered in the treatment of all neurological diseases including diabetic neuropathy.
 Cats with this condition are now being given a dose of at least 3,000 mcgs per day of Methyl B12 with amazing results!